Mayo Clinic's approach

 Heart rhythm disorders expertise

-Mayo Clinic specialists in the Heart Rhythm Clinic are experts in diagnosing heart rhythm disorders with monitoring devices, such as Holter monitors and implantable loop recorders.
+Mayo Clinic specialists in the Heart Rhythm Clinic are experts in diagnosing heart rhythm disorders with monitoring devices, including Holter monitors and implantable loop recorders.
 Mayo Clinic performs many thousands of all types of heart rhythm monitoring each year.
-And it implants nearly 200 loop recorders yearly.

 These tests are interpreted with a team-based approach by Mayo Clinic doctors trained in heart rhythm disorders (electrophysiologists) and nationally certified rhythm analysis technicians in the Heart Rhythm and Physiological Monitoring Laboratory at Mayo Clinic's campus in Rochester, Minnesota.

-Mayo Clinic heart specialists write textbooks, such as Mayo Clinic Cardiology, and lead seminars for other physicians in the nuances of using electrocardiograms to diagnose complex heart rhythm disorders.
+Mayo Clinic heart specialists write textbooks, such as Mayo Clinic Cardiology, and lead seminars for other doctors on the use of electrocardiograms to diagnose complex heart rhythm disorders.

 Nationally recognized expertise